 - Amnesiac Dissonance: Initially, before Gascon and the droids make him remember his past.

-- Ascended Extra: He went from being a one-shot character in The Clone Wars to being a supporting character on Rebels.
+- Ascended Extra: He went from being a one-shot character in The Clone Wars to a supporting character in Rebels.

 - Beard of Sorrow: While he had amnesia and was working as a dishwasher at the diner.
 After Gascon convinced him that he was a soldier, he shaved it off.

-- Bolivian Army Ending: In "Missing in Action", he faces down ever-increasing numbers of Battle Droids with nothing but his rifle, culminating in him setting off an explosion which takes out the shuttleport.
-His fate is left ambiguous until Rebels Season 2, which reveals he survived.
+- Bolivian Army Ending: In "Missing in Action", he faces down ever-increasing numbers of battle droids with nothing but his rifle, culminating in him setting off an explosion which takes out the shuttleport.
+His fate is left ambiguous until Bad Batch and Rebels, which reveals he survived.

 - Centipede's Dilemma: While he had doubts about himself, he was unable to even take his blaster back from his master.
 Once he stopped doubting himself, he instantly returned to being the One-Man Army he really was.